isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Before deciding that you cannot afford or don't like exception-based error handling, have a look at the [alternatives](#Re-no-throw-raii).
+Before deciding that you cannot afford or don't like exception-based error handling, have a look at the [alternatives](#Re-no-throw-raii);
+they have their own complexities and problems.
+Also, as far as possible, measure before making claims about efficiency.

 ### <a name="Re-errors"></a>E.3: Use exceptions for error handling only